kylelew30/my-projects/README.md

 ---

-### (2024) - How to use Machine Learning to inform decision making in the Spain High-Speed Railroad System
+### (2024) - How to use Machine Learning to inform decision making for Spain's High-Speed Railroad System
 ##### **Project Description:** Utilized machine learning prediction models to inform on key decision making in Spain's High-Speed Railroad System.
 Collaborated with a team of 3 other students, completing a start to finish data analysis project.
 Performed initial data exploration and formed key research quesitons.
 Tested, tuned, and deployed multiple predictive machine learning models.
 Concluded by creating a concise, digestable presentation.

 ##### **Skills Used:**